 ‘How will it be do you think?’
 Ulfmolt fretted.

 ‘Hobyahs are different to most foes we’re trained to fight.
 For a start they don’t use swords.
 Their weapons are whatever they chance upon, be it twisted stinging nettles or briar thorns.’

 Ulfmolt shuddered.
 ‘Will you keep by my side?
 I’d feel braver with you there.’

 Boroden ruffled his brother’s hair.
 ‘Of course I will.
 Do you want to do some more weapon training now?’

 ‘I don’t know.
 I don’t want to be too tired for the fight.’
 With well practised efficiency, Ulfmolt stood on tiptoes to place the helmet on Boroden’s head.
-Ulfmolt still had a good two heads height of growing to catch up with Boroden’s willowy 3.2 feet high, but then Boroden was tall for a brownie.
+Ulfmolt still had a good two heads height of growing to catch up with Boroden, but then at just over three feet high Boroden was tall for a brownie.

 ‘You must have been terrified when the kraken attacked Velmoran.
 I often wonder what happened,’ Ulfmolt said.

 Boroden turned away to fetch his sword.
 ‘You know.
 The others have spoken of it many times.’

 ‘But not you.
 You weren’t with us.
 Carnelian only found you a few years ago in that circus.’